 The reality is that many runners can suffer from a range of mild injuries including: tender foot, a tight hamstring or a whiney knee.
 While these are nagging issues, often they are not serious enough to go to your doctor for treatment for.
 However, they do require you to ease off your training, reducing your mileage and intensity of your runs.
 By not taking this time you are at risk of making the injury more severe.
 Which would require treatment and a period of time not training.

-How to Reduce your chances of becoming injured
+How to reduce your chances of becoming injured

-There is a fine line between pushing through the miles when you have a alight discomfort and pushing your luck.
+There is a fine line between pushing through the miles when you have a slight discomfort and pushing your luck.
 Only you can make that decision.
 To minimize the aches and pains of running consider these general tips to keep yourself on your feet.

 Stick to the 10% rule: Upping your mileage by too much is one of the main reasons for injuries.
 To keep injuries at bay don’t increase your mileage by more than 10% each week.

-Remember to warm up & cool down: easing your body in and out of work will help keep injuries at bay.
+Remember to warm up & cool down: Easing your body in and out of work will help keep injuries at bay.

 Check your running form: Poor running form can not only hinder your performance but also lead to injuries, in particular shin splints and back pain.
 Imbalances in your running form can lead to issues later.
 It is therefore best to address these as early as possible.